 I dread to think how many types and designs of lures exist today.
-I also dread to think how embarrassingly huge my collection of them has grown to…
+I also dread to think how embarrassing my collection of them has grown to…

 Some are cool – they always catch.
 Some catch sometimes.
 Some.. well…